madgoat42069/mmassesment/README.md

 # Rough Project

+kinda Frankenstien project ngl

 Technologies used: React, Nodejs, vite, TailwindCSS, Express, mongoose etc.

-The project is based on the reading of a data.json file
+The project is based on the reading of a data.json file either automatic or manual.
+I chose uploading it manually using mongoDB Compass.

+Music Player feature implemented but there are no tracks on the data.json file used.

 ## System Requirements